The ALPINE-CRISTAL-JWST Survey: Gas-phase abundance gradients of main sequence star-forming galaxies and their kinematics at $4 < z < 6$: Gas-phase abundance gradients and their potential drivers

 Here we focus on oxygen-based diagnostics (e.g. O32) if available, which typically have higher S/N and larger radial coverage.
 For CRISTAL-06a and 06b, only N2 is available.
 The Fig.~\ref{fig:gradient_fit} shows the per-pixel metallicities profile for our sample, the data points are colour-coded by their acute azimuthal angle difference relative to the position angle of the morphological major axis ($\Delta\phi = |\phi - \phi_{\rm maj}|$).

 We then fit the metallicity gradients for pixels within an azimuthal bin of $\Delta\phi=30^\circ$, dividing the galaxies into three bins spanning $[0,90]^\circ$.
 Out of the 20 galaxies in our sample, 11 have sufficient pixels within an azimuthal bin for this measurement.
 There are typically 17 spaxels fall within each azimuthal bin.
-Fig.~\ref{fig:azibin} presents the distribution of metallicity gradients for the 11 galaxies in each bin, and Table~\ref{tab:azibin} summarises the values.
+Figure~\ref{fig:azibin} presents the distribution of metallicity gradients for the 11 galaxies in each bin, and Table~\ref{tab:azibin} summarises the values.
 The scatter among the azimuthal-binned values around their mean values is relatively low, averaging $0.02$\,\dexkpc, with a maximum scatter of $0.04$\,\dexkpc\ observed for CRISTAL-03, 19, 25 and VC-7875, which is still smaller than the typical measurement uncertainties of the annular-binned gradients of $\sim$\,$0.06\,$\dexkpc\ from Method I in Sect.~\ref{sec:strong_line_method}

-Comparing the mean difference between the azimuthally-binned above and annular-binned metallicity gradients inferred from Method I, we find that none of the galaxies show a significant deviation from the annular-binned metallicity gradient, with no galaxies showing a mean difference exceeding $3\sigma$.
+Comparing the mean difference between the azimuthally binned above and annular-binned metallicity gradients inferred from Method I, we find that none of the galaxies show a significant deviation from the annular-binned metallicity gradient, with no galaxies showing a mean difference exceeding $3\sigma$.
 Only four galaxies (CRISTAL-03, 04a, 13, and VC-7875) show a difference at $1\sigma$ level, indicating there could be mild azimuthal variations these cases, given the uncertainties of this pixel-based method.

-To assess the azimuthal variation in the whole sample, especially in cases where the azimuthal binning method above could not be applied, we fit the radial profile of these per-pixel metallicities in the full azimuthal range, following e.g. \citet{nmfs2018}, using the same procedure as Method I in Sect.~\ref{sec:strong_line_method}.
+To assess the azimuthal variation in the whole sample, especially in cases where the azimuthal binning method above could not be applied, we fit the radial profile of these per-pixel metallicities in the full azimuthal range, for example following \citet{nmfs2018}, using the same procedure as Method I in Sect.~\ref{sec:strong_line_method}.
 The derived gradients are presented in Fig.~\ref{fig:gradient_fit} on the right of each panel.
-Fig.~\ref{fig:pixvsazi} compares the gradients from Method I and the pixel-based metallicity profiles derived here.
+Figure~\ref{fig:pixvsazi} compares the gradients from Method I and the pixel-based metallicity profiles derived here.